 3.4 Teacher-mentor report (20%)

 As noted previously, a report will be written by the teacher-mentor.
-This will take place after you have completed your school-based half days.
+This will take place after you have completed your placement.
 Questions which the teacher-mentor is expected to answer include the following:

 4. Classroom resources

 Other schools taking part in previous years